openbudgets/pipeline-fragments/obeu/obeu-model-integrity-constraints/README.md

 ## Configuration

 Connection to Virtuoso RDF store to execute the validation in must be provided in the [Virtuoso component](http://etl.linkedpipes.com/components/x-virtuoso).
+Additionally, SPARQL 1.1 Graph Store protocol connection for the Virtuoso RDF store configured in the [Graph store protocol](http://etl.linkedpipes.com/components/l-graphstoreprotocol) component must be provided.

 ## Prerequisites